10 great places to spend New Year's Eve

 Dan Kitwood/Getty Images

 Stately London along the Thames always provides a remarkable backdrop for New Year's Eve fireworks.
 Tickets sell out fast for the official staging area, but you may be able to see the fireworks for free from hilltops such as Primrose Hill, Parliament Hill on Hampstead Heath, Greenwich Park and Alexandra Palace.
 A perfect way to greet the prospect of a new year is to settle down in one of London's oldest pubs, such as the Old Bell Tavern, serving up adult beverages since 1670.
-If you're looking for a more recent vintage of fun, check out the Southbank Centre's themed parties from the 1920s to 1990s.
 While there, fans of British royalty may want to visit sites such as Kensington Palace, where Queen Victoria was born.

 8. Rio de Janeiro